Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Neil Patel, Co-Founder of Crazy Egg and KISSmetrics, Blogs at NeilPatel.com

-Affiliate marketing will become harder in 2016.
+Affiliate marketing will become harder.

 Sure as you already know it is shifting towards mobile and tablets, but people are getting used to the concept of affiliate marketing.